-- A19.2 Did the Certified Company conform to the standard which prevents the company and its agents from engaging with a consumer on a public facing social media platform for the purposes of, or related to, debt collection? - A19.3 Are the agents of the Certified Company trained and complying with the company's policy on how to communicate with consumers utilizing private communication tools offered by social media platforms? - (A20) Hardship Policy.
+- A19.1 The Auditor shall determine if the Certified Company has established a process to identify if any state has adopted laws or regulations to prohibit the use of social media platforms for debt collection activity.
+Was the Certified Company compliant with those state laws and regulations? - A19.2 Did the Certified Company conform to the standard which prevents the company and its agents from engaging with a consumer on a public facing social media platform for the purposes of, or related to, debt collection? - A19.3 Are the agents of the Certified Company trained and complying with the company's policy on how to communicate with consumers utilizing private communication tools offered by social media platforms? - (A20) Hardship Policy.
 A Certified Company shall establish and maintain a hardship policy that addresses appropriate collection strategies to be used by employees and agents during a state of emergency (see Standard A18) or during other circumstances identified by the company in the policy.
-In instances where there is a client-agent relationship, a Certified Company shall follow the hardship criteria that is contractually required.
-A reasonable hardship policy shall include, but not be limited to, measures taken to ensure the Certified Company and its agents: - (a) Actively listen for consumer hardships such as reduced work hours, loss of income, loss of employment, and medical issues associated with the state of emergency or other identified circumstances and to respond appropriately; - (b) Work with and are sensitive to consumers who have encountered unforeseen circumstances; - (c) Except for litigation, accept consumer requests in both oral and written form, to the degree it is reasonably possible; - (d) Provide consumers that have demonstrated a hardship with the available options that are contained in the hardship policy based on the circumstances unique to each consumer.
-These options may include, among others, temporarily or permanently suspending collection activities; grace periods for payments; balance reduction; suspension of interest accumulation; or offering other forms of assistance. - (e) Cease collection activities when it is verified the consumer's only income is from exempt sources, such as Social Security or Supplemental Security Income benefits, and that the consumer has access to no other assets until circumstances change; - (f) Place notations of the hardship in all open accounts associated with the consumer on the system, provided it is reasonably possible; and - (g) Are prepared to make operational adjustments to remain compliant with regulatory guidance issued during a state of emergency.
+In instances where there is a client-agent relationship, a

+Certified Company shall follow the hardship criteria that is contractually required.
+A reasonable hardship policy shall include, but not be limited to, measures taken to ensure the Certified Company and its agents:

+- (a) Actively listen for consumer hardships such as reduced work hours, loss of income, loss of employment, and medical issues associated with the state of emergency or other identified circumstances and to respond appropriately; - (b) Work with and are sensitive to consumers who have encountered unforeseen circumstances; - (c) Except for litigation, accept consumer requests in both oral and written form, to the degree it is reasonably possible; - (d) Provide consumers that have demonstrated a hardship with the available options that are contained in the hardship policy based on the circumstances unique to each consumer.
+These options may include, among others, temporarily or permanently suspending collection activities; grace periods for payments; balance reduction; suspension of interest accumulation; or offering other forms of assistance. - (e) Cease collection activities when it is verified the consumer's only income is from exempt sources, such as Social Security or Supplemental Security Income benefits, and that the consumer has access to no other assets until circumstances change; - (f) Place collection holds on all open accounts associated with the consumer who is experiencing the hardship, provided it is reasonably possible; and - (g) Are prepared to make operational adjustments to remain compliant with regulatory guidance issued during a state of emergency.